JaredBoehm/dnd-quick/README.md

-##Dungeons and Dragons Quick Generation Tool

 ![logo](assets/img/logo_dark.png)

-This application allows new players on D&amp;D to quickly and easily get set up by creating and imagining a character from another world!

 ## Description

-This character generation tool helps you imagine yourself as a character from Dungeon and Dragons World.
-You are able to save time with just a few clicks away from having a fully generated character.
+In D&D one of the most time consuming setup processes, and potential hurdles for people new to the D&D, is creating your character sheet.
+D&D Quick is a small web application that drastically simplifies this process by mostly automating the steps needed to correctly fill out a character sheet.
+It's developed with the primary goal of getting you ready for the table with just a few easy to understand clicks.

 ## Contributors
 - [Connor Bishop](https://github.com/crypticsurfer)